GeorgePapazafeiropoulos/OpenSeismoMatlab/README.md

 # OpenSeismoMatlab
-Open source software for strong ground motion data processing
+Software for strong ground motion data processing

 See the file Contents.html for more details